Bricktech2000/Notes/notes/vector-in-rn.md

 ## Projections

-_The scalar projection is equal to the length of the vector projection_ — Wikipedia
+_The scalar projection is equal to the length of the vector projection_ &mdash; Wikipedia

 see [[dot-product]]